ssaw/lyst-ios-coding-standards/style-guide.md

 Caveat: beware of calling alloc with the specific class name (.e.g [MyClass alloc] init]).
 Doing so means, then we won’t be able to create subclasses.

+### `NSDecimalNumber` vs `float`
+As Apple mention in their Apple Pay documentation, floats and doubles are not to be trusted for financial calculations

+> Although they may appear to be more convenient, IEEE floating point data types such as float and Double are not suitable for financial calculations.
+These data types use a base-2 representation of numbers, which means that some decimal numbers can’t be represented exactly—for example, 0.42 must be approximated as 0.41999 repeating.
+Such approximations can cause financial calculations to return incorrect results. [developer.apple.com/library/ios/ApplePay_Guide/CreateRequest.html](https://developer.apple.com/library/ios/ApplePay_Guide/CreateRequest.html#//apple_ref/doc/uid/TP40014764-CH3-SW2)

 ### Avoiding Half Pixel Calculations
 Round all calculations that have to do with UI layout.
 There are some exceptions to this (such as rendering a 2 pixel line, either side of a half pixel) but as a general rule, rounded CGFloats avoid fuzziness.